rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 I decided to accelerate the return leg.
 Good thing is I was feeling calm and swim form was coming back a bit.
 The return loop was done in 31 min, overall swim in in 67 min.
 Phew!!!
 I made it just 3 min before the cutoff.

-Other than almost missing the cutoff, I was happy the way swim felt.
+Other than almost missing the cut-off, I was happy the way swim felt.
 No fatigue, no panic.

 Total Time: 67min
 Total Swim done: 1800m